Data domain

 In a normalized data model, the reference domain is typically specified in a reference table.
 Following the previous example, a Marital Status reference table would have exactly two records, one per allowed value—excluding NULL.
 Reference tables are formally related to other tables in a database by the use of foreign keys.

-Less simple domain boundary rules, if database-enforced, may be implemented through a check constraint or, in more complex cases, in a database trigger.
+Simple domain boundary rules, if database-enforced, may be implemented through a check constraint or, in more complex cases, in a database trigger.
 For example, a column requiring positive numeric values may have a check constraint declaring that the values must be greater than zero.

 This definition combines the concepts of domain as an area over which control is exercised and the mathematical idea of a set of values of an independent variable for which a function is defined, as in Domain of a function.